telerik/xaml-docs/controls/radrichtextbox/features/document-ruler.md

 ![RadRichTextBox with DocumentRuler](images/radrichtextbox-features-document-ruler-0.png)

-## Customizing the Appearance the Document Ruler
+## Customizing the Appearance of the Document Ruler

 The DocumentRuler object derives from the `DocumentRulerBase` class, which exposes the following API for customizing the appearance: